-- 1. For breach of condition, (whether or not a remediation notice has been issued) or - 2.
-Where: - There are risks to public health or safety for example by encouraging users to breach government guidance on social distancing by placing tables and chairs too close together; - the highway is being obstructed (other than by anything permitted by the licence); - there is anti-social behaviour or public nuisance for example, the use is increasing the amount of noise generated late at night and litter is not being cleaned up; - it comes to light that the applicant provided false or misleading statements in their application for example they are operating a stall selling hot food and had applied for tables and chairs on which drinks could be consumed; or - the applicant did not comply with the requirement to affix the notice to notify the public for the relevant period. - 3.
+- For breach of condition, (whether or not a remediation notice has been issued) or Where: - the highway is being obstructed (other than by anything permitted by the licence); - there is anti-social behaviour or public nuisance for example, the use is increasing the amount of noise generated late at night and litter is not being cleaned up; - it transpirescomes to light that the applicant has provided false or misleading statements in their application - for example they are operating a stall selling hot food and had applied for tables and chairs on which drinks could be consumed; or - the applicant did not comply with the requirement to affix the notice to notify the public for the relevant period. - 3.
 The Council may also revoke the licence where all or any part of the area of the relevant highway to which the licence relates has become unsuitable for any purpose for which the licence was granted or deemed to be granted.
 For example, the licensed area (or road adjacent) is no longer to be pedestrianised.
 The Council will give reasons where these powers are used.